Back to school and the five P's that support children’s wellbeing

 1. Practice good hygiene

-With so many children in such close proximity, it’s no surprise that schools are a place where germs spread.
-In order to keep your child healthy, it is important to encourage good hygiene.
-This includes washing their hands regularly, covering their mouths when coughing or sneezing, and avoiding sharing food or drinks.
+With children spending time in close proximity to one another, schools can be a place where germs spread quickly.
+Encouraging good hygiene is a key step in helping your child stay healthy.
+This includes washing their hands regularly, covering their mouth when coughing or sneezing, and avoiding the sharing of food or drinks.

 2. Prioritise sleep